Sanhith30/Data-Science-And-ML-Projects/README.md

 ### 2ND Project
 #### [2.Fake News Detection](https://github.com/Sanhith30/Data-Science-And-ML-Projects/tree/main/Fake%20News%20Detection)
 A complete end-to-end Machine Learning project to detect whether a news article is **Real** or **Fake** using NLP techniques, datasets, and deployment.
-A text classification project that applies Natural Language Processing (NLP) and Machine Learning to detect fake news from real news.
+A text classification project that applies Natural Language Processing (NLP) and Machine Learning to detect fake news from real news

 ---